-In addition to her broad involvement in hospital functions, she, with her husband Randall Kunz, served as active participants on the Southcoast Centers for Cancer Care Campaign Planning Committee.
+In addition to her broad involvement in hospital functions, she, with her husband Randall Kunz, served as active participants on the Southcoast Health Cancer Center Campaign Planning Committee.

 Beth and Randall have generously supported every Southcoast capital campaign pre and post-merger and are 15-year continuous donors to the Southcoast Annual Fund.

 Always modest about their service and philanthropy, Beth and her husband Randall nonetheless set the standard for generosity and commitment.

 Bill Blasdale became a corporator of St. Luke’s Health Care System in 1990.
 In 1992, he was asked to participate in the Trustee in Training program at St. Luke’s and officially became a member of the board six months later.
 He was named to the Southcoast Hospitals Group Board of Trustees after the merger in 1996 and has served on the boards of numerous Southcoast entities and their related committees.
 Bill was chair of the board from 2002 to 2004.